fernando-mc/python3-workshop/part5.md

 urllib3==1.25.3
 ```

 This now shows us the installed packages and the versions of each of them.
 This is a great sign!
-To confirm the installation went well, we can open up the Python interpreter with `python3` and then type out `import requests` and hit enter.
+To confirm the installation went well, we can open up the Python interpreter and then type out `import requests` and hit enter.

 If the command doesn't throw a Traceback we've succeeded and we're ready to start using `requests` in a fun project in the next section!